abhishekSarodaya/Employee_Salary_Prediction_using_Machine_Learning/README.md

 # 🧠 Employee Salary Prediction using Machine Learning

-This project focuses on predicting whether an individual earns more than $50K per year using machine learning techniques on census income data.
-It involves data cleaning, feature engineering, model training, and deployment through an interactive web app built with **Streamlit**.
+This project aims to predict whether an individual's annual income exceeds $50K using machine learning algorithms applied to census income data.
+The implementation includes comprehensive data preprocessing, feature engineering, model development, and deployment via an interactive **Streamlit** web application.

 ---